jedluk/use-exportable-csv/README.md

 # use-exportable-csv

-React hook for using csv export in convenient way.
+React hook for downloading csv in convenient way.

 - your json-like data in converted into csv (with options You provide: delimiter, BOM mask) and on top of this, blob is generated
 - blob is available under DOMString, which is bounded with anchor tag returned from hook